STUDY JAPANESE ONLINE WITH NATIVES HERE

 Styles and Types of Ikebana

-In the beginning, Ikebana was very simple, just a few stems and green branches to make an arrangement that was called kuge [供華].
-Over time, imperial families and their retainers evolved the art of ikebana, thus generating different styles and types that we will list below:
+In the beginning, Ikebana was very simple, just a few stems and green branches were needed to make an arrangement that was called kuge [供華].
+Over time, the imperial families and their retainers evolved the art of ikebana, thus generating various styles and types that we will list below:

 • Ikenobo - The oldest style, are arrangements with devotion to the gods, and are decorated with twigs;